 Questions will be worth 10, 20, or 30 points depending on difficulty.
 An incorrect answer will cost the team half of the points that question is worth.

-The contest will be held at the Peter Kiewit Institute (PKI) of Information Science and Technology in the front Atrium.
+The contest will be held at the Peter Kiewit Institute (PKI) of Information Science and Technology at Room 158.

 1110 S. 67th Street

 Omaha, NE 68106

 Teams are allowed to park in any lot around the PKI building the afternoon of the contest without a permit.